 Nearly a year later, Ryan decided to devote his energy to the reason he attended NAIT in the first place: to pursue a career in sports broadcasting.

 He got his start in television at CHAT-TV in Medicine Hat, Alta., where he first worked as a news reporter before moving into the sports department and eventually being promoted to the position of sports director.

 Ryan spent just over three years at CHAT before an opportunity to come home and work at Global Saskatoon presented itself.
 He’s excited to be a part of the Global family and to be back in Saskatoon near family and friends.

-When he’s not covering the Hilltops, Huskies or Blades, Ryan enjoys traveling, live music, cycling and pretty much anything edible.
+When he’s not covering the Rush, Hilltops, Huskies or Blades, Ryan enjoys travelling, live music, cycling and pretty much anything edible.

 The sight of veteran receiver Emmanuel Arceneaux in a Saskatchewan Roughriders jersey still takes some getting used to.
 Continue reading →

 Zach Collaros ready to go back to work for the Saskatchewan Roughriders after plenty of time to prepare for the 2019 CFL season.
 Continue reading →

 One goal of the Saskatchewan summer soccer series is to elevate the sport with the hope of one day bringing a professional team to the province.
 Continue reading →